gvlaan/dncs-lab/README.md

 #### Router 2

-Router 2 is a VM based on Trusty64.
 Here the code used in the Vagrantfile to create the VM with two different interfaces.
+Then it will execute the provisioning script "router-2.sh"
   ```ruby
     config.vm.define "router-2" do |router2|
       router2.vm.box = "minimal/trusty64"